3Squared/Smoulder/README.md

 ## TODO
 - Play with the namespaces to try and find a better solution than Smoulder.Smoulder
-- Allow passing of arbitrary parameters into the Smoulder on creation that propagate down to the worker units
-- Create a "I'm finished flag" to be passed up from each of the workerunits.
-Once all 3 flags are set, have the smoulder fire the cancellation token to actually close out all the worker units.#
-- Add optional Startup Method

 ## Introduction
 Smoulder meets the need for low-profile, slow burn processing of data in a non-time critical environment.
 Intended uses include aggregating statistics over a constant data stream and creating arbitrarily complex reports on large data volumes with the ability to take snapshots of the current resultant states without waiting for completion or interrupting the data processing.
 This is achieved by separating data preparation, processing and aggregation of results into separate loosely-coupled processes, linked together by defined data packets through internally accessible message queues.
 The entire system can be implemented by creating new concrete implementations of the base abstract interfaces, allowing for real flexibility in the applications the system can be used for.
 Each of the three parts of the system is built to be run in a separate thread, allowing performance to scale up or down depending on the hardware the system is hosted on and decoupling each process from the other.
 They will communicate with each other over two concurrent queues, a thread-safe feature of C#.
 ## System Description
 ### Loader
-This component is responsible for converting the incoming data into usable data packets, using customisable data validation to sanitise incoming data.
+This component is responsible for retrieving data and converting it into usable data packets.
 Data can then be bundled into a data packet containing multiple data points, or simply applied as a stream of single data points using a customisable data object.
-This stream of sanitised data is then made available to the Processor by means of an inter-thread message queue.
+This stream of sanitised data is then made available to the Processor by means of an inter-thread message queue called the ProcessorQueue.
 ### Processor
 Responsible for computing the results from the provided data packet, retains necessary information about previous data packets if required.
 This could be keeping track of a cumulative number (e.g. number of data objects meeting a certain criterion) or calculated statistics (e.g. number of peaks in a continuous data stream).
 These produced results are bundled into a results object that is then made available to the Distributor by means of a message queue.